alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 ![pow_spec_props_norms_30]({{"assets/pow_spec_props_norms_30.png" | absolute_url}})

-We see that the train and test errors go further down, and the four top features remain the strongest.
+We see that the train and test errors go further down, and the three features previously at the top remain there.
 Again - scaling up improves performance, while keeping interpretability and computable robustness bounds.

 So what we got here is really interesting!
 We have a model that is nonlinear and improves with scaling, while remaining interpretable in terms of feature sensitivity / importance, and we have an easy way to compute global sensitivity bounds (which can be loose).